gunnbr/SIDish/README.md

 | Song features | | |
 | | Subtunes | Just barely (only enough to not break when encountered) |

+## To Do
+* Split out the synthesizer from the player.
+I'm not sure why I combined them so much other than the comment in the code about allowing better optimization.
+Seems like a weak argument to me now.
+* Fix Windows support to cleanly exit
+* Fix Windows support for printing numbers in hexadecimal